-We recognize compensation costs in the financial statements for all share-based payments granted subsequent to January 1, 2006 based on the grant date fair value estimated in accordance with the provisions of ASC 718 "Stock Compensation".
+We recognize compensation costs in the financial statements based on the grant date fair value estimated in accordance with the provisions of ASC 718 "Stock Compensation".
 Compensation cost is recognized over the required service period, generally defined as the vesting period.